The Derivational Complexity Induced by the Dependency Pair Method: Progenitor and Progeny

 In this and the next section we show that for the basic dependency pair method (potentially using argument filterings) the induced derivational complexity is triple exponentially bounded in the derivational complexity induced by the base technique employed.

 Before proceeding into the technical construction, we outline the proof plan.
-We aim to bound the length of derivations in a given TRS $\RS$.
-Since any derivation in a terminating TRS $\RS$ is non-cycling, the \emph{length} of any derivation is bounded exponentially in the \emph{size} of the occurring terms.
+We aim to bound the length of derivations in a given TRS.
+Since any derivation in a terminating TRS is non-cycling, the \emph{length} of any derivation is bounded exponentially in the \emph{size} of the occurring terms.
 On the other hand, the \emph{size} of any term is bounded exponentially in its \emph{depth}.
 Thus it suffices to show that the \emph{depth} of any term occurring in a derivation is exponentially bounded in the number of admitted dependency pair steps, which in turn is bounded by the derivational complexity induced by the base technique employed.

-In proof, we introduce the \emph{progeny} relation (see Definition~\ref{def:ancestorstep}), which is an extension of the descendant relation (see~\cite[Chapter~4]{Terese}).
+In the proof, we introduce the \emph{progeny} relation (see Definition~\ref{def:ancestorstep}), which is an extension of the descendant relation~\cite[Chapter~4]{Terese}.
+We use the progeny relation in order to extract derivations over $\DP(\RS)\cup\RS$ from a given derivation over a TRS $\RS$ (see Definition~\ref{def:constructeddp}).
 In Definition~\ref{def:ancestorgraph} we exploit this notion to define the \emph{progenitor graph}, which constitutes a suitable restriction of the progeny relation for a given derivation $A$.
-The intuition behind progenitor graphs is to define a graph that captures the dependency pair steps in $A$.
-More precisely the graph is constructed such that its size linearly bounds the height of the last term in $A$ and the height of its components is bounded by the number of admitted dependency pair steps.
+The intuition behind progenitor graphs is to define a graph that captures the dependency pair steps of the $\DP(\RS)\cup\RS$-derivations extracted from $A$.
+Moreover the graph is constructed such that its size linearly bounds the height of the last term in $A$ and the height of its components is bounded by the number of admitted dependency pair steps.

 For the remainder of this paper, let $\RS$ be a TRS.
 We recall the definition of descendants.
 Let $A\colon s \completerew{p'}{l\rew r} t$ be a rewriting step, and let $p\in\Pos(s)$.
 Then the \emph{descendants of $p$ in $t$} (denoted by $p\backslash A$) are defined as follows: